Search Apartments in Connecticut

 Outside of the cities, you might fancy yourself in Colonial-era New England, with the picture-perfect white churches, village greens and stately Victorian and Tudor homes.
 However, the major cities are peppered with all the modern American amenities you could want, from apartments for rent for every budget to trendy stores and eclectic restaurants.

-Hartford, the state capital, has a population of 121,000 in the city and 1.1 million in the greater metropolitan area.
-It boasts a captivating blend of big-city culture and nightlife while retaining the charm of its rich historical heritage.
-Hartford is home to many of the country's leading financial institutions, including Aetna, ING and Lincoln Life, to name just a few.
+Hartford, the state capital, boasts a captivating blend of big-city culture and nightlife while retaining the charm of its rich historical heritage.
+Hartford is home to some of the country's leading financial institutions, including Aetna and The Hartford.
 From urban apartments for rent to stately Victorian homes, you'll find housing for every budget.
-Apartment rentals offer plenty of choices, with basic apartments starting in the $500 range and quickly climbing in price, especially for preferred buildings with historical significance or urban sophistication.
+Apartment rentals offer plenty of choices, from affordable units to those that are more expensive, especially for preferred buildings with historical significance or urban sophistication.

 If its serenity you're looking for, you'll certainly find it in Connecticut.
 But don't be fooled by this quaint state.
 Its nearness to Manhattan means that if you're willing to commute, you'll find boundless options for employment and apartments.
 The downside?
 The nearer you are to Manhattan and the train line that connects much of Connecticut to this bustling metropolis, the higher the rent on the apartment rentals becomes.